 Greyhounds should naturally weigh around 36-40 kg for a male and up to 30-34 kg for a female.

 It’s common for people to think that this weight is too skinny based on their appearance, and many owners are tempted to ‘fatten up’ their greyhound using high-fat content foods.

-To tell if your greyhound is truly too skinny, you’ll need to look closely at some of their features:
+To tell if your greyhound is truly too skinny, you’ll need to look closely at some of its features:

-If you stand behind your greyhound, you should see that their waist gradually pulls in from their ribs at a curving angle.
+If you stand behind your greyhound, you should see that its waist gradually pulls in from its ribs at a curving angle.

 If you notice that their hip bones are overly exposed, making the shape square and straight, it could mean that your greyhound is too skinny.